EladAvrahami/CPP/README.md

 catch(){cerr << "yayyy it big vector!" << endl;}
-print error using cerr insted of cout noexcept - means that function dont throw an exception.
+print error using cerr insted of cout noexcept - means that function dont throw an exception. rethrow exceptions -if u dont specify throw error it will throw the err by defoult(in the catch block)(70)

 Inheritance - superclass and sub classes (superclass -animal subclasses- bird cat etc..)